clandrew/fnxapp/README.md

 ### exec
 Similar to 'hello', a dead-simple program that outputs a message.
 Except instead of being blitted into memory, these are organized as proper executables.

 PGX and PGZ are Foenix executables.
-The file format names are inspired by Commodore 64 PRG files, where PRG stands for "Program".
+The file format names are meant to make you think of Commodore 64 PRG files, where PRG stands for "Program".
 The concept of PGX came first.
 Its name comes from "PRG for FMX", shorted to "PGX'.
 Then the concept of PGZ came second.
 Its name comes from "PGX, with a Z signature byte", shortened to "PGZ".

+PGX and PGZ are unrelated to "FNX" files- FNX is a container format used for different types of data, not for executables.

+Trivia: when I asked around why the names "PGX" and "PGZ" were chosen, I heard back that they stood for "Peter's Glorious Xylophone" and "Peter's Glorious Zebra".
+You heard it here, folks.

-PGZ are strictly more capable than PGX, so if you're in doubt I recommend using PGZ, but if you're really optimizing for size you may be able to save a couple bytes using PGX.
+The main difference between PGX and PGZ is that PGZ can consist of multiple *segments*, where each segment is loaded contiguously into memory.
+Apparently the benefit of this is more applicable to the 68k-based Foenix systems, less so for 816-based.
+That said, you might want to have different parts of your program load into different, specific banks to minimize DBR changes, for example, and to do that without patching a bunch of dead space.
+PGZ are strictly more capable than PGX, so if you're in doubt I recommend using PGZ, but if you're really optimizing for executable size you may be able to save a couple bytes using PGX.

 If you're comparing the build process, you'll notice that PGX and PGZ are concepts set up in the source code, they're not for the assembler.
 They don't really affect how you invoke the assembler.

 Both executable formats are output the same way from 64tass, using the -o directive.
 The logistics of setting up the programs as executables is all done in code, not really in how the assembler is invoked.
 Each format has a header with a signature, and these are set up in the source code.

 The C256 kernel understands PGX and PGZ format, and its BASIC can load them.
+To be more specific, the C256 kernel exposes the functions "F_LOAD" and "F_RUN", and the Foenix's BASIC implementation calls these functions when you use BASIC "BRUN".

 To execute these using [this kernel](https://github.com/Trinity-11/Kernel_FMX) (others which support a Basic environment may work, this is the one I tested), run it with